rogerjames99/sftrimmer/README.md

 ## Usage

-The program takes two parameters the first being the the full pathname to the soundfont file.
+The program takes two parameters the first being the full pathname to the soundfont file.
 The second being the full pathname of the new file to be created.